prasquin/AirPi/docs/usage.md

 The following fields may be required for some sensor definitions, but not all:
 + `measurement` specifies the phenomenon which the sensor measures.
 Do not include any spaces in this (use underscores if required).
-+ `adcPin` specifies the ADC pin to which an analogue sensor is connected.
++ `adcpin` specifies the ADC pin to which an analogue sensor is connected.
-+ `pullDownResistance` specifies the value of the pull-down resistor used with the sensor.
++ `pulldownResistance` specifies the value of the pull-down resistor used with the sensor.
-+ `pullUpResistance` specifies the value of the pull-up resistor used with the sensor.
++ `pullupResistance` specifies the value of the pull-up resistor used with the sensor.
-+ `pinNumber` specifies the GPIO pin which a sensor is connected to.
++ `pinnumber` specifies the GPIO pin which a sensor is connected to.
-+ `sensorVoltage` specifies the voltage at which the sensor is running.
++ `sensorvoltage` specifies the voltage at which the sensor is running.
 + `i2cbus` specifies the port number for the i2c bus (`0` for first version Raspberry Pi, `1` for subsequent revisions).
 + `mslp` specifies whether Mean Sea Level Pressure should be returned instead